Motorcycle Accident Attorneys in Denver

 Will my motorcycle accident case go to trial?

-Most likely, you will never see the inside of a courtroom, even if you file a lawsuit in your case.
+You will most likely never see the inside of a courtroom, even if you file a lawsuit in your case.
 The overwhelming majority of motorcycle accident cases will reach a settlement agreement.
-The only times that you will need to go to trial is if the insurance company denies your claim or they refuse to pay you anywhere close to what you deserve.
+You will need to go to trial only if the insurance company denies your claim or they refuse to pay you anywhere close to what you deserve.

 Both you and the insurance company have powerful motivations to reach a settlement agreement in your case.
 Even if it takes some time, the odds are that you will settle.
-However, you will need to negotiate intensively to get the right amount of money.
+However, your attorney will need to negotiate intensively to get you the amount your case is worth.

 Call a Denver Motorcycle Accident Attorney

-When every dollar counts for your family’s financial future, the stakes can not be higher.
+The stakes cannot be higher when every dollar counts for your family’s financial future.
 You need an experienced attorney on your side who will give you an edge in your case.
-At Varner Faddis, our cutting-edge technology and modern approach help us resolve our clients’ cases favorably.
+At Varner Faddis, we use cutting-edge technology and a modern approach to resolve our clients’ cases favorably.
 To learn more about how we can help you, contact us online or call us at (720) 770-8335 to schedule your free initial consultation.
 You owe us nothing unless we help you win your case.

 6025 South Quebec St.